 Safari is a web browser developed by Apple.

-Safari is the default browser for Mac systems.
+Safari is the default browser on all Apple devices.

 The values below are in percentages and are extracted from our W3Schools' Statistics.